wichtounet/wichtounet.github.io/posts/2018/02/c++17-migration-of-expression-templates-library-etl.rst

         }
     }

-No more need for :code:`cpp_unused` trick :) This attribute tells the compiler that a variable or parameter can be sometimes unused and therefore does not lead to a warning for it.
+No more need for `cpp_unused` trick :) This attribute tells the compiler that a variable or parameter can be sometimes unused and therefore does not lead to a warning for it.
 Only one thing that is not great with this attribute is that it's too long, 16 characters.
 It almost double the width of my check